Hungry Happenings

 • Stir until creamy.

-• Fill the eggs spreading the filling over most of the egg white, leaving about 1/8th of an inch border all around the egg.
+• Fill the eggs, spreading the filling over most of the egg white, leaving about ⅛th of an inch border all around the egg.

 • Sprinkle on crumbled bacon to make the eggs look like brown footballs.

-Deviled Egg Football Recipe
+Deviled Egg Daisies

-5 from 14 votes
+5 from 15 votes

 Print